SeanDS/zero/README.md

 For examples of how to build scripts with Python, see the `examples` directory.

+## Current limitations

+### Solver
+  - No pre-scaling is performed on matrices and as such they can contain values that differ by tens of orders of magnitude, potentially leading to numerical rounding issues in extreme cases.

+### LISO parsing
+  - Some LISO commands not yet supported:
+    - all root mode commands
+    - no fit commands
+    - m
+    - factor
+    - maxinput
+    - zin
+    - opdiff
+    - opstab
+    - noisy
+    - gnuterm
+    - inputnoise
+  - `noise` command's plot options are ignored (all noise sources are plotted including incoherent sum)
+  - Most of LISO's op-amp library is not currently available
+  - Coordinates in LISO files (e.g. im, deg+, etc.) are ignored in favour of dB and degrees in all cases
+  - Output parser assumes all outputs are in dB and degrees (noise columns are handled appropriately, however)

 ## Future ideas
   - Allow arbitrary op-amp noise spectra (interpolate to the frequency vector actually used)